 Recording of decisions, actions and issues to be carried forward

 Recording conflicts of interest

-REVIEW
+Minutes, action log and agendas to be circulated 5 working days prior to each meeting

+MEETING COVERNANCE

-The Terms of reference will be reviewed by the CCPA on a regular basis in the first year and no later than April 2023.
-Following which, review will take place annually
+The meetings of the CCPA are to be held monthly.
+Terms of reference will be reviewed by the CCPA on a regular basis in the first year and no later than June 2023 , following which, review will take place annually

+This is a consultative forum and as such is not formally required to provide assurance to the ICB.

+However, a six monthly progress report of this meeting and progress against delivery of the CCP manifesto will be provided to the People Board, with an annual report on Clinical and Care Professional leadership also provided to the Remuneration, People and Culture Committee of the Integrated Care Board.

+Appendix 1

+ICB Decision Making Framework

 The current ICB Decision Making framework is set out below.
-As Provider Collaboratives and Places develop and are incorporated into the overarching decision making structure, this framework will be reviewed.
+However, this is subject to change during the ICB restructure, and as Provider Collaboratives and Places develop and are incorporated into the overarching decision making structure.